-What is missing from the storybook?
+There is a lot missing from storybook science!
 There are elements of science that are not that glamorous; the science of the skeptic and the science of the 'lesser lights'.
-Theories and experiments must be vetted before they are accepted by the wider scientific community.
-This is a very necessary skeptical side of science.
+Theories and experiments must be vetted before they are accepted.
+This is the skeptical side of science.
 The 'lesser lights' are also very important.
 Minor advances in science can accumulate to the point where a breakthrough is almost inevitable.
-And just because a scientist isn't famous doesn't mean that he/she couldn't be as important to science as the more famous scientists.
-Popularity is a poor measure of importance in science.
+And just because a scientist isn't famous doesn't mean that he/she couldn't be important.
+Fame is a poor measure of importance in science.
 Modern science also can't stand on its own; it needs enablers.
 Two important enablers are technology and universities.

-Popular histories of the Scientific Revolution are often criticized as simplistic and naive.
-This simplistic view is helped by an equally simplistic and naive view of science.
+Popular histories of the Scientific Revolution are hopelessly simplistic.
+This simplistic view is helped by an equally simplistic view of science.
 In "The Structure of Scientific Revolutions", Thomas Kuhn argues that scientific communities do not embrace radical new ideas without resistance [_1_] .
-This is true even when the new ideas are more consistent with the data than the status quo.
+This is true even when the new ideas agree with the data better than the status quo.
 New ideas that challenge the status quo are scrutinized much more carefully and sometimes openly ridiculed.
 And when these new ideas are ridiculed, they are likely to be ridiculed by some very important scientists.
-In 1672, when Laurent Cassegrain proposed the design used in most modern research telescopes (see Reflecting on History), he was publicly ridiculed by perhaps the greatest scientist of all time, Isaac Newton.
+In 1672, when Laurent Cassegrain proposed the design used in most modern research telescopes (see Reflecting on History), he was publicly ridiculed by Isaac Newton.
 Galileo ridiculed Kepler for suggesting that the Moon could affect the earth's tides [_2_] .

-There is a disconnect between storybook tales of the singular genius and common practice in science today.
-You can see this disconnect by looking at the beginning and end of most published papers in scientific journals.
-At the beginning of the papers, you will see that there are often multiple authors to a paper.
+There is a disconnect between storybook tales of the singular genius and common practice in science.
+You can see this by looking at the beginning and end of most published papers in scientific journals.
+At the beginning of the papers you will often find that there are multiple authors.
 At the end of the paper, there is a list of citations that the work depended on.
 This communal nature of science shows in the recipients of Nobel Prizes in Physics, Chemistry and Medicine as well.
-Multiple Nobel Prize recipients is the norm not the exception.
+Having multiple recipients for a Nobel Prize is the norm not the exception.

-Just because a great scientist is credited with a discovery doesn't necessarily mean they deserve it.
-Mythologies often grow around famous scientists (see The Galileo Myths).
+Just because a great scientist receives credit for a discovery doesn't mean he or she deserves it.
+Mythologies grow around famous scientists (see The Galileo Myths).
 And great scientists sometimes benefit from the Matthew Effect.
-The Matthew Effect is a historical term that gets its name from a Bible passage above.
-Very simply, the Matthew Effect says that it is naive to assume that the credit for a discovery would go to the most deserving and that it is more likely that it would go the person associated with the discovery that is already famous regardless if they are the most deserving or not (see The Matthew Effect in Science by Robert K. Merton).
+The Matthew Effect is a historical term that gets its name from a verse in the Bible (Matthew 25:29).
+Very simply, the Matthew Effect says that credit for a discovery often goes the person associated with the discovery that is already famous regardless if they are the most deserving or not (see The Matthew Effect in Science by Robert K. Merton).

 Skeptics are the whipping boys in popular histories of science.
 We all know the stories of those who doubted Galileo and Darwin.
-But skeptics play a very important role in science.
+But skeptics play a very important role.
 New theories and discoveries must be vetted.
 Theories are scrutinized to see that they have no obvious flaws, that they fit the data as well or better than existing theories, and that they have explanatory power equal to or greater than existing theories.
-This helps prevent false (or inferior) theories from being widely accepted.
+This helps prevent inferior theories from being widely accepted.
 Experiments are supposed to be scrutinized too.
 It is expected that an experiment's methods be described and that it be repeatable by other scientists using those methods.
 This scrutiny of theories and experiments can easily be interpreted by naive commentators as "reactionary".

 It is possible to be on right side of history and still be on the wrong side of science.
 That's because being right is not good enough in science.
 Our current theory of evolution is based largely on what Darwin wrote in the Origin of Species in 1859.
 After some initial enthusiasm for the theory, it was rejected by biologists.
 Were these biologists reactionary?
 Darwin's theory had a very big hole.
 It required that the beneficial traits acquired through natural selection be passed on whole.
 Given the understanding of inheritance at the time, this would have been impossible.
 This hole was not plugged until the 1900's when Darwin's theories were modified to account for Gregor Mendel's work on heredity (see Mendel and Darwin).
 The early skeptics of Darwinian evolution had good reason to be skeptical.

 These lesser lights may not shine simply because their story has not been told.
 Gregor Mendel might have been forgotten by history if there had not been a priority dispute between three botanists (Correns, de Vries and Tschermak) studying inheritance decades after Mendel's death.
 Referencing Mendel put an end to the priority dispute.
 How many Mendels have been forgotten or ignored.
 In biology, homeostasis, energy processing (e.g. photosynthesis,respiration), and cell structure and function are every bit as important as evolution and inheritance.
 None of these areas of biology have a widely known 'hero'.